CenterForSpatialResearch/methods-in-spatial-research-sp2020/README.md

 30% engaged, thoughtful, and active in-class participation and discussion of assigned readings and mapping tutorials
 15% weekly written reading responses and map critiques
 30% weekly mapping tutorials
-25% mapping portfolio and presentation, revision of two selected mapping tutorials and two selected reading responses or map critiques into an online portfolio of work and 10-minute in-class presentation on the portfolio in progress.
+25% final map, presentation and 3-page reflection

-Starting in week 3, you should be thinking about a theme or topic for a final project.
-We'll have two tutorials on making spatial datasets, during which you'll be able to choose a subject and produce two sets of data.
-Think about how they might interact with each other through juxtaposition or superimposition.
-Week 5 will focus on cartographic design principles and we'll consider the various design choices you'll face in telling a story about your two datasets.
-Finally, in week 6, we'll look at how to publish your map online and make it interactive.
-This map will be the final project.
+Starting in Week 3, you should be thinking about a theme or topic for a final project.
+The discussion for that class and the following tutorial will cover how to make your own spatial datasets, both from first-hand observation and archival research.
+Think about what you might want to document, expose or explore, and how the materials you produce through these two frames of reference could reflect on each other.
+Week 4 will explore cartographic design principles and we'll consider the various design choices you'll face in telling a story about your two datasets.
+Finally, in Weeks 5 and 6, we'll look at how to publish your map online and make it interactive.
+You'll present your work-in-progress map during our last session before submitting it for review along with a short written reflection.

+## Computing Resources

+The course assumes all participants have access to a personal computer, ideally a laptop for in-class tutorials.
+You will need to download and install both [QGIS](https://qgis.org/en/site/forusers/download.html) prior to completing the first tutorial and [VS Code](https://code.visualstudio.com) for other tutorials later in the semester.
+Please contact the instructor directly with any issues or questions related to hardware/software.

+During the semester, students are encouraged to take advantage of the resources offered by the [Lehman Library Map Collection](https://library.columbia.edu/libraries/maps.html) and the [Empirical Reasoning Center](https://erc.barnard.edu) at Barnard.

+## Course Materials & Resources

+This page is both your syllabus and map to all course-related resources.
+The course schedule can be found below, and contains links to all tutorials.
+Readings and tutorial datasets can be found in the [course folder](https://drive.google.com/drive/folders/1IVjKSGSpNVmGB6r6zkiWuKoeryMfxZow?usp=sharing) on Google Drive.
+In an attempt to keep things simple, we will not be using CourseWorks or any other online materials.

 ## Community and Accessibility